 An arc flash is “a phenomenon where a flashover of electric current leaves its intended path and travels through the air from one conductor to another, or to the ground.
 The results are often violent and when a human is in close proximity to the arc flash, serious injury and even death can occur”, as defined by OSHA.

 Simply put, and arc flash is a powerful electrical explosion with potentially deadly consequences.
 Arc flashes can produces temperatures in excess of 35,000º Fahrenheit, almost four times the temperature of the surface of the sun.

 The ramifications from an arc flash are numerous, here is some of the data illustrating the severity of such incidents:

-- Over 2,000 workers annually are treated for arc flash injuries;
+- 7,000 workers annually are treated for arc flash injuries;

 - Arc flash incidents cost companies millions in medical bills, downtime, and litigation;

 - 80% of electrical injuries are caused by Arc flash events versus electrocutions;

 - These explosions can vaporize copper conductors and will expand them to 67,000 times their original volume when the solid copper vaporizes.

 What Causes an Arc Flash?